 HSD authorization must be obtained after a researcher identifies the need for an external IRB.
 HSD must authorize the use of any external IRB for each study, even under pre-established cooperative or reliance agreements.
-See a summary depiction of the process: External IRB Initial Review Process Diagram
+See a visiual depiction of the process: External IRB Initial Review Process Diagram

 When to start

-Grant-funded research that will make use of one of the already-established arrangements described in Identify the Correct IRB.
+Non-industry grant or contract-funded research.
 Submit your request to use the external IRB when you are ready to start applying for IRB review (typically after you have received a notice of award or a favorable score).